ksafranski/tetra/README.md

 DELETE: http://yourserver.com:NNNN/version/v2
 ```

-Which would delete the `v2` version.
+Which would delete the `v2` version. **IMPORTANT**: This will also delete the
+schemas associated with the version being deleted.

 ---